IS UGANDA SAFE | IS IT SAFE TO GO TO UGANDA? | IS UGANDA SAFE FOR TOURISTS & BUSINESS TRAVELS?

 - Best to purchase Lotions in your country of origin rather than in Uganda, the price will be lower and also available.

-- Note: If you are taking doxycycline as your as anti-malaria regiment, be aware that your skin will become sun-sensitive, and you need extra protection.
+- Note: If you are taking doxycycline as your anti-malaria regimen, be aware that your skin will become sun-sensitive, and you need extra protection.

 - Alcohol-based hand rub and soap (either a bar in a plastic box or as a liquid).